- Our School

 Alex Page - Chair of Governors

-Children and Learning Committee
+Children Learning Health and Care Committee

 Alex Page is Deputy Head of Mathematics at the Royal Grammar School, Guildford, and has held positions of both pastoral and academic responsibility within his teaching career.
 Prior to working in education, he held postdoctoral research positions at the University of Cambridge and Freie Universitat, Berlin, as well as working as a consultant in the oil industry.
 At Pond Meadow Academy Trust he sits on the Children and Learning Subcomittee.
 Alex lives in Guildford with his wife Tania, who is Deputy Head of a local independent school.
 He is a firm believer in the benefit of education and is pleased to be able to put something back into the community by serving of as a Trustee of this exceptionally valuable school.